Run this cell to confirm that scikit-learn is properly installed

 Lab 11: Introduction to scikit-learn#

-# Run this cell to check if scikit-learn is installed
+# Run this cell to confirm that scikit-learn is properly installed

 import sklearn